http://www.kent.ac.uk

 Water/ice systems at interfaces

-It is our current belief, from measuring the nano-scale dynamics using NMR relaxation, and the structure from neutron scattering, that there is a layer about 1nm thick at ice interfaces where there is considerably enhanced rotational motion, resulting in the continual making and breaking of hydrogen bonds - "plastic ice".
-This layer also appears to be present at air interfaces, and this may be the nano-scale view of the need for plastic terms in the macroscopic viscous-plastic (VP) or elastic-viscous-plastic (EVP) dynamical models of ice and snow-packs in the environment - ( see : Hunke, E. C., Dukowicz, J. K., 1997.
+It is our current belief, from measuring the nano-scale dynamics using NMR relaxation, and the structure from neutron scattering, that there is a layer up to about 1nm thick at ice interfaces where there is considerably enhanced rotational motion, resulting in the continual making and breaking of hydrogen bonds - "plastic ice".
+This layer also appears to be present at air interfaces, and this may be the reason why glaciers flow - the nano-scale view of the need for plastic terms in the macroscopic viscous-plastic (VP) or elastic-viscous-plastic (EVP) dynamical models of ice and snow-packs in the environment - ( see : Hunke, E. C., Dukowicz, J. K., 1997.
 An elastic-viscous-plastic model for sea ice dynamics. - Link)

 Dr. Beau Webber was recently awarded measurement time on the nuetron quasi-elastic scattering spectrometer IRIS at ISIS, to further investigate the dynamics of these thin surface layers.